steinbrennerlab/steinbrennerlab.github.io/mentorship.md

 ## Undergraduate accomplishments

+March 2025: Euan McCubbin was awarded the Mary Gates Undergraduate Research Scholarship!
+Congrats Euan!

+December 2024: Euan McCubbin was awarded the Frye Hotson Rigg departmental award!

+June 2024: Hannah Luskin will start a position as lab manager at the Innovative Genomics Institute at UC Berkeley!

 June 2022: Ava will graduate and join the Rhee lab at the Carnegie Institute in Palo Alto, CA. Congrats Ava!

 May 2022: Karyn Tindbaek will join the Metzger lab at Pacific Northwest Research Institute as a technician.
 Good luck Karyn!